-- The primary focus for safety has shifted from injury prevention to illness prevention. - COVID-related data and reporting have become front and center as drivers of performance and decision-making. - There is a heightened need for reliability and risk controls in processes related to illness and injury prevention. - Agencies and clients must find new ways to collaborate to ensure safe work for all employees.
+- The primary focus for safety has shifted from injury prevention to illness prevention. - COVID-related data and reporting have become front and center as drivers of performance and decision-making. - There is a heightened need for reliability and risk controls in processes related to illness and injury prevention. - Staffing agencies and their clients must find new ways to collaborate to ensure safe work for all employees.